 The vehicle will not start

 This is the most obvious sign of a bad starter.
-When a person turns on the ignition and electrical signal is sent to the starter relay.
-A circuit in the starter system can be at fault, and that is why no matter how many times you try turning on the ignition it will not start.
+When the ignition is turned on, an electrical signal is sent to the starter relay.
+A circuit in the starter system can be at fault, and that is why no matter how many times you try turning on the ignition, it will not start.

 If your battery is low on the voltage you will hear a repetitive clicking sound, but the charge is not enough to power the engine.
 The reason for this is that the starter relay is not receiving a full signal.

 Occasional starting problems